 People placing poppies on the Belgian Memorial.
 Photo by Mark Tantrum Photography.

 The memorial was designed by well-known Belgian artists Niko Van Stichel and Lut Vandebos.
 It combines the laurel wreath, a traditional symbol of victory, with the memorial wreath, traditionally used as a tribute to those who have died in battle.
+The 'Flanders Field' poppy and New Zealand foliage are incorporated at the centre of wreath.
 The underlying message of the memorial highlights the ambiguity of war and the losses incurred on all sides.
 A similar sculpture is installed in East Flanders, Belgium.

 Earlier 2017 ceremonies saw Belgian Deputy Prime Minister and Minister for Foreign Affairs, Mr Didier Reynders attend a site blessing ceremony followed by outgoing Belgian Ambassador Jean-Luc Bodson breaking the ground at the location of the memorial.
 Mauri stones and soil from Belgium were placed into the ground by Ambassador Mullie at a later September 2017 ceremony.

 HE Ambassador Mullie placing mauri stones at the site of the Belgian Memorial in September 2017.